AWS IAM: Architecting Identity, Access, and Authorization at Scale

 --instance-profile-name EC2AccessProfile

-# Delete role (must have no attached policies)
+Delete a role -- must have no attached policies

 aws iam delete-role --role-name EC2AccessRole